How AIRMADE<sup>®</sup> SAF Compares to Alternative SAF Methods

 The other five pathways are currently not producing SAF.
 They include Hydroprocessed Fermented Sugars to Synthetic Isoparaffins (HFS-SIP), which involve the microbial conversion of sugars to a jet fuel blending component.
 FT-SPK with Aromatics (FT-SPK/A) is similar to the FT-SPK process but with a process modification that adds aromatic components to the jet fuel blending component.
 Catalytic Hydrothermolysis Synthesized Kerosene (CH-SKA or CHJ) uses supercritical water as a catalyst to convert the same feedstocks as HEFA into a liquid crude, which, after upgrading results in a fully formulated jet fuel containing aromatics.
 Hydrocarbon-Hydroprocessed Esters and Fatty Acids (HC-HEFA-SPK) convert unique algal oil containing saturated hydrocarbons in addition to lipids using the HEFA process into an SPK blending component.
 The most recently approved pathway, Alcohol to Jet with Aromatics (ATJ-SKA), converts alcohols into fully-formulated jet fuel containing aromatics using a modified version of the ATJ-SPK process.

-One of the primary differentiators of AIRMADE™ SAF is its production method, which hinges on a streamlined and more efficient process than the traditional Fischer-Tropsch process—the process that’s typically associated with PtL and has been largely unchanged since its development in 1925.
-AIRMADE™ SAF is also a drop-in fuel or a fully formulated SAF because it includes two key components that comprise jet fuel: aromatics and paraffins.
+One of the primary differentiators of AIRMADE® SAF is its production method, which hinges on a streamlined and more efficient process than the traditional Fischer-Tropsch process—the process that’s typically associated with PtL and has been largely unchanged since its development in 1925.
+AIRMADE® SAF is also a fully formulated drop-in SAF because it includes two key components that comprise jet fuel: aromatics and paraffins.

 This process stands out for its potential to achieve greater energy efficiency compared to FT.
 We also utilize only biogenic CO2 from existing sources, which means we can take emissions that otherwise would have been emitted into the atmosphere and transform it into sustainable aviation fuel (SAF) instead while reducing the aviation sector's reliance on fossil fuels.

-In addition to its environmental benefits, AIRMADE™ SAF is designed to be a 100% drop-in fuel, meaning it does not require blending with fossil fuels and can be used without the need for new infrastructure or modifications to existing aircraft engines (note that ASTM rules currently do not allow 100% drop-in fuels and all SAFs are required to be blended with conventional jet fuel up to 50%).
-This means that AIRMADE™ SAF can be easier for the aviation industry to uptake.
+In addition to its environmental benefits, AIRMADE® SAF is designed to be a drop-in fuel, meaning it does not require blending with fossil fuels and can be used without the need for new infrastructure or modifications to existing aircraft engines (note that ASTM rules currently do not allow 100% drop-in fuels and all SAFs are required to be blended with conventional jet fuel up to 50%).
+This means that AIRMADE® SAF can be easier for the aviation industry to uptake.

 What’s next for the industry?